 La Sportiva’s Primer Low GTX is a below-the-ankle day hiking gear designed for both men and women.
-It comes in standard width and offered in whole and half sizes.
-The men’s version comes in sizes 6 through 13.5, while the women’s pair is offered between sizes 5.5 and 11.
 Some US half sizes bear the plus (+) symbol which indicates that these sizes are marginally bigger than their base counterparts.
 For a secure lockdown and snug fit, the Primer Low GTX uses a standard lacing system.

 Vibram’s Nano outsole is the component solely responsible for keeping the wearer’s footing steady and secure on various off-road and urban surfaces.
 This rubber construction, rightfully stamped with the bright-yellow Vibram logo, promises grip no matter the weather condition, thanks to its numerous lugs.
 These low-profile yet sturdy lugs offer traction from every angle with their multi-directional design.
 This Vibram outsole also features the Impact Brake System—a segment around the heel zone that has an aggressive tread pattern which aids in downward maneuvers and descents.

 In addition, the La Sportiva engineers crafted this rubber outsole to extend and cover the tip of the shoe’s forefoot zone.
 This rubber tip acts as a protective bumper which minimizes forefoot impacts and prevents toe injuries.